Book Notes #112: How We Learn by Benedict Carey

 Pages: 272

-Benedict Carey, a science journalist, gives us insight into the fascinating arena of cognitive science, trying to investigate how our brains learn, retain, and apply knowledge.
+Benedict Carey, a science journalist, gives us a look into the fascinating world of how our brains learn, remember, and use information.

 As a result, I gave this book a rating of 7.5/10.